 How often should I have a dental exam and cleaning?

 You should visit the dentist twice each year for routine dental cleanings and exams.
-Our dentists or hygienists may recommend more frequent visits depending on your oral health.
+Our dentist or hygienists may recommend more frequent visits depending on your oral health.

 How can I tell if I have gum disease?